erikcox/ical2csv/README.md

 `./ical2txt.py myexport.ics 2021-01-01T00:00:00 2021-01-31T23:59:59`

 **NEW AS OF 2021-03-28:** Recurring events are now actually processed in ical2txt.py.
 If no end date is given 5 years from now is chosen.
+**NEW AS OF 2021-05-02:** ical2csv.py update with same features as ical2txt.py, except removing Google/Skype meeting details.

 ## Contributing